morse-simulator/morse/doc/morse/what_new.rst

 +++++++

 - **longitude**, **latitude** and **altitude** are not anymore properties of :doc:`user/sensors/gps` but must be set at the environment level.
+Moreover, the property **angle_against_north** allows to configure the angle between the X-axis and the geographic north (must be positive when the Blender X-axis is East of true North, negative if is West of true North).
 - Introduce the new high-level sensor :doc:`user/sensors/attitude`, allowing to compute the attitude of the system
 - Introduce the sensor :doc:`user/sensors/magnetometer`, which allows to